nickthename/nickthename.github.io/guides/characters.md

 #### Guides and Combo Videos
  - [Training mode combos](https://www.youtube.com/watch?v=Mn76TpwlJRw)
- - [Up-B Applications \| Sekirei](https://www.youtube.com/watch?v=_xsNEI8WoxM) - "Sekirei's video being in untraslated japanese is unfortunate but I think it goes over an extremely important recovery concept that most people don't think about.
+ - [Up-B Applications \| Sekirei](https://www.youtube.com/watch?v=_xsNEI8WoxM) - "Sekirei's video being in untranslated japanese is unfortunate but I think it goes over an extremely important recovery concept that most people don't think about.
 The basic gist of the concept is that ness's up b projectile has a maximum turning speed, so if you input an up b that makes the thunder travel in the tightest circle possible you can have the up b result in a consistent angle for ness.
 The only variance comes from ness's air drift (both up/down and side to side) going into the up b." -- Fray
  - [Training mode tech chase combos \| Kristoff](https://www.youtube.com/watch?v=28_S54WVO5Q)

 #### Players and Vods